chipsenkbeil/senkbeil.org/content/posts/005-balancing-time.md

 +++
 title = "Finding My Balance"
 slug = "finding-my-balance"
-date = "2018-09-04"
+date = "2019-02-14"
 categories = [ "life" ]
 tags = [ "time management", "pomodoro", "self improvement", "strengths & weaknesses" ]
 +++

 Writing blog posts is hard, at least for me.
 What is a good topic to discuss?
 When can I find the time to write the content?
 How can I stay focused long enough to finish a post?
+How do I understand if the post was a hit?

-Interestingly enough, the challenges underlined by those questions overlap with those that I've faced as a solutions engineer, and it's those challenges and how I've approached tackling them that I'm going to try to summarize here.
+Interestingly enough, the challenges posed by those questions share similarities with those that I've faced as a solutions engineer, and it's these challenges and how I've approached tackling them that I'm going to discuss here.

-## New Role
+## New Role, New Responsibilities

 When I first became a solutions engineer back in July of 2017, I wasn't sure what I would actually be doing.
 At IBM, my work revolved around code 100% of the time.
-I'd written Ruby on Rails applications, contributed to Apache Spark, architected and implemented an IPython/Jupyter kernel ([Apache Toree][apache-toree]), and worked on a [conversational computing platform][conversational-computing] leveraging Watson technologies.
+I'd written Ruby on Rails applications to provide cloud cluster management and remote desktop integration, contributed to Apache Spark, architected and implemented an [IPython (now Jupyter) kernel][apache-toree]), and worked on a [conversational computing platform][conversational-computing] leveraging Watson technologies.

 How did that transfer to my new position?
 The job description painted the role as 50% coding and 50% non-technical work, but who can really say what that means until you try out the job for yourself.
+I landed in a team with a focus on both scalability and client engagement, which you would think are opposites given the personal nature of

-As I've learned, the role can vary drastically in responsibilities and engagements based on your team, which makes sense as the same would apply to a software engineering position.
-I landed in a team focused on engaging with clients under the umbrella of SMB HV.
+As I've learned, the role can
+vary drastically in responsibilities and engagements based on your team, which makes sense as the same would apply to a software engineering position.

-- SMB stands for _small and medium (a.k.a. midsize) business_, and
-  [Gartner's summary][smb] provides a good idea of the staff and annual revenue that encompasses.
-- HV stands for _high value_ and is primarily used as a classification used within the company to separate low-spending advertisers (think $100 per month) from higher-spending advertisers.
+What did all of this mean for me?
+A couple of things:

+1. I was client facing, meaning I would talk to advertisers directly where warranted
+2. I had to design and build software at scale from both a technical and industry perspective (not tied to one industry where possible)
+3. TODO

+## Struggles

+## What

 What have I found since joining the SMB HV team?
 You have the freedom to define your own schedule, and that includes what meetings you accept and how much of